Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 3- Stop the Nightscout instance using the 3-dot menu on the right side of the instance line on the Compute Engine page.
 This may take up to 3 minutes to complete.

-- 4- Click on the stopped Nighsctout instance name.
+- 4- Click on the stopped Nighscout instance name.
 ![](./images/StoppedInstanceSelect.png)

 - 5- Click on Edit at the top.